TBNRBERRY/VacuumTubeUWP/README.md

     </a>
 </p>

-VacuumTubeUWP is an unofficial wrapper of YouTube Leanback (the console and Smart TV version of YouTube) for Xbox (Sideloaded in Dev Mode), with a built-in adblocker and minor enhancements.
+VacuumTubeUWP is an unofficial project (modeled after VacuumTube) of YouTube Leanback (the console and Smart TV version of YouTube) for Xbox (Sideloaded in Dev Mode), with a built-in adblocker and minor enhancements.

 ## What exactly is this?